 - Seek mentorship.
 Sometimes the best way to learn is from the people around you who’ve already been through the ringer.
 Finding a mentor within your organization or industry can provide personalized guidance and insights that are invaluable for your development as a manager.

 - Implement feedback systems.
 Regular feedback from your team can provide insights into your management style and areas for improvement.
-Tools like SurveyMonkey or Google Forms can facilitate anonymous feedback surveys.
+Maintain an open mindset and encourage your reports to provide detailed feedback on their experience with your management style.

-Management skills aren’t the only skill you’ll want to sharpen like a finely honed blade.
+Management skills aren’t the only skills you’ll want to sharpen to create a resume that impresses employers.
 Check out our other skills guides:

 Management skills are varied